 Parking on verges and footpaths

-It is not an offence in law to park a motor vehicle, other than an HGV, on a grass verge unless it causes an obstruction or a Traffic Regulation Order (TRO) or byelaw is in force prohibiting it.
+It is not an offence in law to park a vehicle, other than an HGV, on a grass verge.
+Unless it causes an obstruction or a Traffic Regulation Order (TRO) or byelaw is in force prohibiting it.

 Section 19 of the Road Traffic Act 1988 prohibits parking by HGV's.
-An HGV (or heavy commercial vehicle) means any goods vehicle, which has an operating weight exceeding 7.5 tonnes.
+A HGV means any goods vehicle, over 7.5 tonnes.

-It is not illegal to park on a grass verge, however it may be considered a criminal offence for causing an obstruction or damage under one of the following:
+It may be a criminal offence for causing an obstruction or damage and would be a matter for the police.

 - Section 28 Town Police Clauses Act 1847 - wilfully causing an obstruction to any public footpath or public thoroughfare.

-- Regulation 103 Road Vehicles (Construction and Use) Regulations 1986 - vehicles causing unnecessary obstruction of the road (including verge).
+- Regulation 103 Road Vehicles - Regulations 1986 - vehicles causing unnecessary obstruction of the road (including verge).

 - Section 22 Road Traffic Act 1988 - leaving vehicles in a dangerous position on the road (including verge).